robotmay/photographer-io/app/views/pages/terms_of_service.md

 Though we (the Company) work hard to ensure your data is safe, we cannot be held responsible for any breach of your account through your failure to safeguard your account details.

-If you have a security query, or want to notify us of a security issue relating to the Site, please send all correspondance to security@photographer.io.
+If you have a security query, or want to notify us of a security issue relating to the Site, please send all correspondence to security@photographer.io.

 ### Your Rights